Skip to content

 Born in 1800 in Portlaw, County Waterford, Thomas Grubb developed a deep interest in optics and mechanics at an early age.
 Encouraged by his father, an amateur astronomer, Grubb spent countless nights observing the stars and studying optical instruments.

 Despite financial hardships, he self-educated in mathematics and engineering, honing his craft through experiments and apprenticeships.
-His dedication led him to master the principles of telescope fabrication, setting the stage for his lasting impact on astronomy.
+His dedication led him to master the principles of telescope fabrication, setting the stage for his lasting impact on astronomy and optical engineering.

 Founding the Grubb Telescope Company